JsonTuning: Towards Generalizable, Robust, and Controllable Instruction Tuning: Introduction

 We compare JsonTuning with TextTuning in Figure \ref{fig:jsontuning}.
 JsonTuning addresses the limitations of TextTuning in the following ways: (1) \textbf{Generalization}.
 By explicitly representing the structure in tasks, JsonTuning enhances the model's understanding of essential task elements and their underlying relations and ensures a consistent representation of data across different tasks, leading to improved generalization and adaptability to new tasks.
 (2) \textbf{Robustness}.
 JsonTuning helps minimize ambiguity and manage inconsistencies in the data, facilitating the model to process and generate accurate outputs when faced with input variations, resulting in enhanced robustness.
 (3) \textbf{Controllability}.
 JsonTuning offers explicit control over the output structure and content, enabling the model to effectively manage output generation.
 For the language detection task in Figure \ref{fig:jsontuning}, JsonTuning clearly describes the output structure, including the organization and data types of output elements, which is challenging or even impossible to achieve using natural language texts alone.

-We conduct a comparative study to demonstrate the advantages of JsonTuning by instruction-tuning five prominent pre-trained language models, namely LLaMA-7B, LLaMA-13B \cite{LLaMA}, LLaMA2-7B, LLaMA2-13B \cite{LLaMA2}, and Falcon-7B \cite{Falcon}.
-The fine-tuning process involves a subset of the Flan 2022 collection \cite{chung2022scaling} and structured tasks from InstructUIE \cite{wang2023instructuie}.
-Subsequently, we assess the performance of JsonTuning and TextTuning in terms of generalization, robustness, and controllability across a diverse range of tasks, including representative benchmarks MMLU \cite{MMLU} and BBH \cite{BBH}, tasks with intricate input and output structures, and open-ended instruction-following tasks.
-The experimental results reveal the following key findings: (1) JsonTuning consistently outperforms TextTuning in terms of generalization across all language models and tasks, with average performance improving from 23.90 to 27.69.
+We conduct a comparative study to demonstrate the advantages of JsonTuning by instruction-tuning various pre-trained language models and assessing the performance of JsonTuning and TextTuning in terms of generalization, robustness, and controllability across a diverse range of tasks, including representative benchmarks MMLU \citep{MMLU} and BBH \citep{BBH}, tasks with intricate input and output structures, and open-ended instruction-following tasks.
+The experimental results reveal the following key findings: (1) JsonTuning consistently outperforms TextTuning in terms of generalization across all language models and tasks, with average performance improving from 26.78 to 30.88.
 (2) Json-tuned models exhibit significantly greater robustness compared to Text-tuned models with respect to variations in instructions and labels.
 (3) Json-tuned models demonstrate the ability to generalize to more complex structures when trained on a limited number of simpler structured tasks and generate the desired output in a well-defined structured format.